Nick-Chapman/blog/posts/beyond-x86.md

 Like the Haskell version, it is an emulation rather than a native implementation.
 Memory is modelled using `map[addr]slot` rather than a flat array of bytes -- this will have a performance cost -- the justification was exploration of Golang _interfaces_.

-TODO
-I may well switch to a flat array if I use the Golang version to generate offline memory images, necessary to improve the startup times when running on the 6502/BBC Micro version.
-More details below.

 ## 6502 / BBC Micro

 This implementation of Quarter Forth targets the 6502 running on the BBC Micro computer.